 What Doesn’t Work for Families

-Add-on fees.
 This is the rare downtown Chicago hotel that has enough room for a cot or roll-away bed.
 But the nightly fee for an extra bed is a steep $50.
-And leave the car at home.
-Overnight parking costs a whopping $67.
+And leave the car at home or check SpotHero for an affordable parking spot.
+Overnight parking at the hotel costs a whopping $72.
+Plus, there’s a daily resort fee.

 There are 807 guest rooms in the two towers of this hotel.
 Because of the historic character of the building, there are 175 different room configurations.
 Mine was a large rectangle with a wall of large windows and a huge marble bathroom.
 It was quiet and peaceful with a lovely view over Michigan Avenue, one of Chicago’s toniest streets.